 I'm hoping the puny madrone will perk up eventually.
 I've lost a lot of the madrones that I've planted.
 They're difficult, but since it's survived 18 years, I'm optimistic that I can make it look better than it does now.

 So after postponing that project shortly after starting it, I went to Lajitas to see if I could photograph my nemesis Halloween Pennant dragonfly.
 I actually did see one, but alas, it would not land and I eventually lost sight of it.
-Here are a couple of photos from today.
-This first one is some type of "walking stick."
+Here is some type of "walking stick."